 If we are unable to perform our obligations to you as a result of circumstances beyond our control (which includes without limitation delays as a result of acts of God, acts of terrorism, civil disturbances, staff absences, unavailability of email, I.T. and/or other telecommunication systems and governmental regulations and directions) we shall give you prompt notice of such circumstances or delay.
 Such delay shall not constitute a breach of our agreement with you, but if such delay continues for a period in excess of 30 days, you shall be entitled to terminate your relationship with us.

-In the unlikely event of any claims against us, we have professional indemnity insurance cover in place for any claims up to limit referred to above.
+In the unlikely event of any claims against us, we have professional indemnity insurance cover in place for any claims up to relevant limits referred to above.

-Please note that unless otherwise expressly agreed in writing with you, all services and advice supplied by us is the responsibility of MBM Commercial LLP only and no liability shall attach to any individual whether partner, member, consultant, associate or employee of MBM Commercial LLP who may have supplied or been involved in supplying any services or advice.
+Please note that unless otherwise expressly agreed in writing with you, all services and advice supplied by us is the responsibility of MBM Commercial LLP only and no personal liability shall attach to any individual whether partner, member, consultant or employee of MBM Commercial LLP who may have supplied or been involved in supplying any services or advice.

 Our advice and services are provided to you for your benefit only and may not be used or relied upon by anyone else without our prior written consent.

 If you feel you have cause for dissatisfaction about any aspect of our service, you should first take this up with the Client Care Partner who is responsible for supervising the matter concerned, failing which please contact our Complaints Partner, Jane Ramsay.
 Where possible, we would ask that you put your comments in writing.
 We have a comprehensive Complaints Policy and will provide you with a copy if you come to us with a complaint.
 It is always our intention to deal with a complaint promptly and fairly, but if you are not satisfied with the outcome, any such complaint must be submitted as follows: